By Amelia Smith

 We love a window box.
 So much, in fact, that we've created an entire guide full of our favourite window box ideas.
 They're quite simply a fabulous way of livening up a space.
 So why not attach one or two to your she shed?

 It will add instant charm and is a great excuse to get creative with your favourite florals.
 This image above looks like it came straight out of a fairytale, especially with the addition of shutters.

 Whether you're a budding painter, writer or print maker, give your hobby the attention it deserves with a dedicated hobby room in the garden.
 Painting the inside of the shed as well as the outside goes a long way in making your she shed feel like less of a shed, and more like a room.

-This shed was transformed with Royal exterior paint in Rose Pink on the outside and silver grey on the inside, both from Protek.
-The soft colours make for a calming environment to get those creative juices flowing.
+The soft colours seen here make for a calming environment – perfect to get those creative juices flowing.